hrafnskogr/bitf/README.md

 And order can be 'lsb' or 'msb'
 ```

-The size parameter will constrain the total size of the bitfield.
+The `size` parameter will constrain the total size of the bitfield.
-The order parameter will alter the order in which the fields are declared.
+The `order` parameter is optional and will alter the order in which the fields are declared.
+By default this parameter is set to `lsb`.
 When setting the order parameter to msb, the first declared field of the struct will be set on the most significant bit, and the other way around when using the lsb mode.

 Hence, the size and position of the field is based on the field declaration :